 Gmail, Facebook, Twitter, and other online service providers often won’t disclose a deceased person’s usernames and passwords.
 Designate a “digital fiduciary” in your estate plan and store usernames and passwords in a secure physical or digital location known by only your most trusted people.
 You may want to work with an attorney to shut down your online presence.

-How can we help your estate planning checklist?
+How can we help with your estate planning checklist?

 We encourage you to reach out to us at any time (916-405-9140, firstname.lastname@example.org) with any questions, concerns, or needs you may have.